 There is no cost to submit a nomination.

-How do I submit an entry for categories 1 – 7 and what is the process?
+How do I submit an entry for industry Categories 1 – 8 and what is the process?

 Once the entry period has closed, one of our team will review it to determine your eligibility.
-The panel of judges will assess the eligible submissions in July followed by anonymous judging and spot checks.
-Upon a discussion with the judges, up to four finalists will be determined for each category.
+The panel of Judges will assess the eligible submissions in July followed by anonymous judging.
+Upon a discussion with the Judges, up to four Finalists will be determined for each Category.

 How do I submit an entry for the Advocate® People’s Rescue Story?

-You can submit your entry via the Jetpets Rescue Awards online form here.
+You can submit your entry via the Rescue Awards online form here.

-Who are the judges for the Advocate® People’s Rescue Story?
+Who are the judges for award categories 1 – 8?

-All submissions for categories 1 – 7 are assessed and scored out of 100 in July by a panel of 9 judges.
+All submissions for categories 1 – 8 are assessed and scored out of 100 by a panel of 18 judges.
 A judge will be removed if there is a conflict of interest with a particular entrant.
-Following the judges’ assessments, there will be anonymous judging and spot checks.
-Up to 4 finalists will be determined and announced on 13 August 2019.
+Following the judges’ assessments, there will be anonymous judging.
+Up to 4 finalists will be determined and announced on 16 September 2020.
 The winners will be selected during this process.
-The winner will be revealed at the Rescue Awards Ceremony on 12 September 2019.
+The winners will be revealed at the Rescue Awards Ceremony.

-The finalists will be announced on 13 August 2019 via the Jetpets Rescue Awards social media, e-newsletter and media release distributed locally and nationally.
+The Finalists will be announced on 16 September 2020 via the Rescue Awards social media, eNews and media release distributed locally and nationally.

-The winners will be revealed at the Rescue Awards Ceremony on 12 September 2019 at the Mantra hotel, Gold Coast during the G2Z Summit.
-Following this special event, a media release will be distributed to national media, pet media and media located in the winner’s local community as well as announcements in the Rescue Awards social media and e-newsletter.
-The ceremony on 12 September will be captured by live broadcast via the Rescue Awards Facebook page for those who cannot attend the event in person.
+The Winners will be revealed at the Rescue Awards Ceremony (more details to follow).
+Following this special event, a media release will be distributed to national media, pet media and media located in the winner’s local community as well as announcements in the Rescue Awards social media and eNews.
+The Rescue Awards ceremony will be captured by live broadcast via the Rescue Awards Facebook page for those who cannot attend the event in person.

 Will my personal information be shared with a third party?

-When you submit an entry for award categories 1 – 76, you will need to provide your details in the online entry form.
-These details will NOT be shared with the Awards Supporters for marketing purposes.
-The winners’ contact details will be provided to the relevant Awards Supporters for the purpose of prize delivery.
-This is covered in the Terms and Conditions for categories 1-7.
+When you submit an entry for industry Categories 1 – 8, you will need to provide your details in the online entry form.
+These details will NOT be shared with anyone without permission except in the circumstances where the winners’ contact details will be provided to the relevant Awards Supporters for the purpose of prize delivery.
+This is covered in the Terms and Conditions for categories 1-8.

-How can I stay up to date with events and activities until the 2019 Rescue Awards program is launched?
+How can I stay up to date with updates, announcements and important information on the Rescue Awards program?